 State Laws & Guides

 In line with § 47-8-15(B), rent is due in accordance with the rental agreement.
 In New Mexico, there are no grace period laws.
 By implication, should the landlord wish to charge a late fee when rent is paid late, they are within their rights to do so.

 Emergency (§ 47-8-24(B)): In emergency cases, landlords may enter the rental dwelling without consent from the tenant.

 Non-Emergency (§ 47-8-24(A)): In order to enter the rental property in non-emergency cases, a landlord must provide the tenant with twenty-four (24) hours written notification.
-The written notification should detail their intent to enter, the purpose of entry, the date, and a reasonable estimate of the time frame of the entry.
+The written notification should detail their intent to enter, the purpose of entry, the date, and a reasonable estimate of the time frame of their entry.

 - Names and Addresses (§ 47-8-19): The names, addresses, and phone numbers of the landlord and anyone authorized to act on their behalf must be disclosed in writing at or before the commencement of the lease.

-Returning to Tenant (§ 47-8-18(C)): The security must be returned within thirty (30) days of the date of termination of the rental agreement, or resident departure, whichever is later.
+Returning to Tenant (§ 47-8-18(C)): The security must be returned within thirty (30) days after the lease ends, or the tenant(s) leave (whichever date is later).

 Deposit Interest: If the deposit the landlord demands is greater than one (1) month’s rent, the landlord must pay the tenant interest that accumulates on the deposit, equivalent to the passbook and statement savings rate that is permitted for use in the state.